SolCharms/Betelgeuse/README.md

 which will return every futures purchase state account for every dex that exists in the program.

-Regardless, the futures contract can continue to sell in this fractionalized way to any number of users until all tokens are allocated to purchases.
+The futures contract can continue to sell in this fractionalized way, to any number of users, until all tokens are allocated to purchases.

 ## Listing a Purchased Futures Contract

 Suppose now one of the purchasers wants to liquidate all or some of their position on a certain futures contract purchase but does not want to wait until that contract's expiry.
 What to do?
 Well, the purchaser has the option of listing all or some of their purchased futures contract for sale.
 This listing can be bought in whole or in part, much like the original futures contract, allowing for fractionalized sales of purchased futures contract listings as well.
 This is due to the fact that the listing of the purchased futures contract will be provided with its own unique array of Token Swap Ratios, independent in mints and ratios of the ones present in the futures contract itself, although they will be ratios of the token mint listed in the original futures contract.

 However, in the case of a purchase of a futures contract purchase listing the token amount due to the lister is transferred instantly.
 In return, the appropriate amount of the lister's PDA-stored payment tokens (the ones used to pay for the futures contract itself) are transferred to another PDA for which the subsequent purchaser has authority.
 The original purchaser's futures contract purchase state account is then modified to reflect the changes (or closed in the case where it no longer has any tokens left associating it to the futures contract).
-A new futures contract purchase is created for the subsequent purchaser honouring the original terms of the futures contract.
+A new futures contract purchase account is created for the subsequent purchaser honouring the original terms of the futures contract.

 We will go through a demonstration of this second layer of fractionalized interaction.